marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

 .. index:: nonstring variable attribute

-.. gcc-attr:: nonstring
+.. var-attr:: nonstring

-  The :gcc-attr:`nonstring` variable attribute specifies that an object or member declaration with type array of ``char``, ``signed char``, or ``unsigned char``, or pointer to such a type is intended to store character arrays that do not necessarily contain a terminating ``NUL``.
+  The :var-attr:`nonstring` variable attribute specifies that an object or member declaration with type array of ``char``, ``signed char``, or ``unsigned char``, or pointer to such a type is intended to store character arrays that do not necessarily contain a terminating ``NUL``.